 Key Takeaways for Building Your New Career Path

 Approaching a career change doesn’t have to be daunting.
 The five strategies outlined in this article can help you get started down the path of a new career today.
 If you are looking for more advice on how to get started with a career change, Momentum can help.
 We are passionate about helping people learn new skills and expand their horizons through transitioning to a new career.
-For more tips and information, feel free to reach out or schedule one of our information sessions.
+For more tips and information, schedule an information session with our Admissions team today.